 But apply a dollop of cynicism and it could be argued Microsoft is extending the upgrade potentially due to the Chrome OS-like Windows 10 S not having as big of an appeal as traditional Windows.

 Windows 10 S made its debut with Microsoft’s Surface Laptop, offering a slimmed-down OS that only runs apps found in the Windows Store, meaning users can immediately benefit from the massive range of software Windows usually supports.

-The idea behind Windows 10 S was to provide a lightweight operating system for students to quickly get started with, though with the Surface Laptop Microsoft offered an immediate upgrade to Windows 10 Pro should its customers want to dive straight into the Windows world.
+The idea behind Windows 10 S was to provide a lightweight operating system for students to quickly get started with, though with the Surface Laptop Microsoft offered an immediate upgrade to Windows 10 Pro should its customers want to dive straight into the full Windows world.